Louisa Thynne, Viscountess Weymouth: Biography

 Louisa's portrait was painted by John Vanderbank; in the picture, she wears "a fancy dress of pink and black".

-A myth has grown up that the family home of Longleat House is haunted by Louisa's ghost, grieving over the death of her lover, who was discovered and killed by her husband.
+A myth has evolved that the family home of Longleat House is haunted by Louisa's ghost, grieving over the death of her lover, who was discovered and killed by her husband.
 There is no historical evidence for the existence of the lover.
-Her friend, Mrs Delany, wrote in her memoirs:"I know some who had higher virtues than she had, but none with fewer faults.
+Her friend, Mrs Delany, wrote in her memoirs: "I know some who had higher virtues than she had, but none with fewer faults.
 Her husband's ... loss is irreparable."

 The viscountess died in childbirth at her home in Grosvenor Square, London, and was buried in the traditional Thynne family resting-place of Longbridge Deverill, Wiltshire.
 The 3rd viscount succeeded to the Carteret estates on the death of Louisa's brother, Robert Carteret, 3rd Earl Granville, in 1776.